FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/06/2_Task1.md

+---
+title: "Task 1 - Connect to FortiSoar"
+weight: 10
+---

-## How to Connect to FortiSOAR Webinterface
+#### How to Connect to FortiSOAR Webinterface

 1. Open the URL of FortiAnalyzer, using the Public IP Address (e.g. https://20.234.157.6)
 2. Login into FortiAnalyzer with the provided lab credentials